 At the very least, you should still request that police frequently patrol around your store — especially when you’re closed , have reported a suspicious incident, or have recently suffered a loss.

 If using the services of a police officer is not an option, private security guard services can still be an effective alternative.
 While you can trust the credentials of law enforcement, basic requirements for security guards vary by state.

 By selecting a reputable security guard service, you can trust that the guards you work with are certified and licensed by the state and comply with necessary requirements.
-These are some specific skills that are also recommended:
+Below are some specific skills that are also recommended.

 - Firearms training

 - Evacuation training

 - Pepper spray training

 - Baton training